 Wednesday to Friday

-A 10% Non-Refundable Deposit will be due within one month of scheduling.
+A 10% Non-Refundable Deposit and signed contract are due within one month of scheduling.
 The deposit is based on your estimated number of students + teachers/chaperones and is applied toward your total balance.

 The final balance and confirmed number of students + teachers/chaperones will be due one month prior to your arrival date.